nus-cs1010/2324-s1/docs/vim-tips.md

 ### Syntax Highlighting

-If for some reasons, syntax highlighting is not on by default, add this to your `~/.vimrc`:
+If for some reason, syntax highlighting is not on by default, add this to your `~/.vimrc`:

 ```
 syntax on